Recoleta, Buenos Aires: Recoleta and tango

 Several cabarets in the neighborhood served as locales for tango music and dance.
 The Pabellón de las Rosas, on Libertador Avenue and Tagle Street, like the Café de Hansen in the Palermo neighborhood, maintained a Belle Époque atmosphere, where the so-called atorrantes ("vagabonds", but also "scoundrels", "spoiled brats") spent their evenings.
 At this, and at other cabarets such as the Armenonville, a "peringundín" ("dance hall") where Carlos Gardel was known to appear, fights—occasionally bloody—would break out between "malevos" ("ruffians"), "compadritos" ("tough-guys") and "jailaifes" ("high-lifes” or high society boys) according to the florid contemporary slang (lunfardo).
 In the 1910s, when the Palais de Glace no longer served as an ice skating rink, it became a dance venue, and it is there where the tango finally became accepted by the upper classes of Buenos Aires, especially since it had already become a fad in Paris.

 Many tango lyrics reflect life in the Recoleta neighborhood.
 One song, by Horacio Ferrer, set to music by Ástor Piazzolla, is the "Balada para un loco" ("Ballad for a Madman"), which cites two of the neighborhood streets, Callao and Arenales: "Salís de tu casa por Arenales... / Ya sé que estoy piantao, piantao, piantao... / ¿No ves que va la Luna rodando por Callao,/ que un corso de astronautas y niños, con un vals,/ me baila alrededor...?"
 (You leave home down Arenales ... / I know I'm mad, mad, mad../ don't you see the moon rolling down Callao? / how a carnival of astronauts and children /dance a vals around me...?")

 Sculpture

 The neighborhood has numerous statues and sculptures in its parks and plazas.
-It has been exaggerated that the Recoleta neighborhood has more statues than any neighborhood in the world.
-Among the statues that stand out are El último centauro ("The Last Centaur"), El Arquero ("The Archer") and the equestrian statue dedicated to Carlos María de Alvear.
+Among the statues are El último centauro ("The Last Centaur"), El Arquero ("The Archer") and the equestrian statue dedicated to Carlos María de Alvear.
 Additionally, there are works by the sculptor Antoine Bourdelle, the Floralis Genérica by Eduardo Catalano, and the Torso Masculino Desnudo ("Nude Male Torso") by Fernando Botero.
 The Recoleta Cemetery also possesses many exquisite works of art, obscured by their funerary location: the sculpture known as the Cristo Muerto by Giulio Monteverde, for example.
 Furthermore, the neighboring Basilica of Nuestra Señora del Pilar holds examples of Spanish Colonial art.
 Particularly noteworthy is a sculpture which represents one of the Apostles by the Spanish sculptor, Alonso Cano.